Events

 Behavior

-When a drawer cart is opened (or updated) the app may need to render discounted prices.
+When a drawer cart is opened the app may need to render discounted prices.

-In case the app is not automatically detecting a situation where the drawer cart is opened, you can publish this event to let Discount Ninja know that it should re-render prices.
+In case the app is not automatically detecting a situation where the drawer cart is opened, you can publish this event to let Discount Ninja know that it should re-render the line item prices and subtotal in the drawer cart.

 Syntax